 If you already have a coffee maker that uses pods, then purchase some reusable pods.
 There are plenty of both reusable Nespresso pods and reusable K-cup pods to choose from.
 I realize that these might be a bit of a pain to clean, but you can take an extra minute or two to do it.

 Given the choice between the two major coffee pods brands, I would definitely go with Nespresso over Keurig.
-Nespresso is a Certified B Corp and has much more in the way of sustainability initiaves, including working with the Rainforest Alliance to source sustainably-grown coffee.
+Nespresso is a Certified B Corp and has much more in the way of sustainability initiatives, including working with the Rainforest Alliance to source sustainably-grown coffee.
 Their pods are made of aluminum, which doesn’t contribute to plastic pollution and are infinitely recyclable.

 Keurig is a bit ambigous about their coffee origins, stating that 100% of coffee is responsibly sourced, and is “grown and sold in adherence to a credible sourcing program that aligns with our Company Supplier Code of Conduct.”
 Their pods are made from plastic.